 - Preheat Oven to 400F.

 - First blend your lemon sage marinade.
-Blend marinade ingredients all together in food processor or blender until a creamy yellow sauce is formed. (see pictures in recipe).
+Blend marinade ingredients all together in food processor or blender until a creamy yellow sauce is formed. (see notes doubling recipe).

 - Place cleaned/trimmed skinless chicken in large bowl or casserole dish.